 According to the Wisconsin State Statute ACT 166:

 SECTION 21.
-118.19 (14) (a) any person applying for a teacher license “…to teach in grades kindergarten to 5 or in special education, an initial license as a reading teacher, or an initial license as a reading specialist…” is required to take and pass the Foundations of Reading Test.
+118.19 (14) (a) any person applying for a teacher license “…to teach in grades kindergarten to 5 or in special education, an initial license as a reading teacher, or an initial license as a reading specialist…” is required to take and pass the Foundations of Reading Test (FORT).

 It is recommended that students wait to register for the FORT test until the RDGED 707 Practicum has been completed.

 Yes, check out the reading specialist certification program.

 No, you do not need to apply for graduate admission to the university unless you are beginning the Masters of Science in Education degree program at University of Wisconsin-Stout.

 If you have specific questions or need more information about the application and registration process, request information online.
 One of our program advisers will be in touch with you shortly or you may phone (715) 642-0209.

-“I know the rigor of the UW- Stout program was key to my success in being offered a reading specialist and literacy coaching position with the DeForest Area School District.
+“I know the quality of the UW- Stout program was key to my success in being offered a reading specialist and literacy coaching position with the DeForest Area School District.